 Creative Research into Sound Arts Practice (CRiSAP)

 Core CRiSAP members have had their work transmitted on Radio Four, Radio Three and ResonanceFM (in the UK), on ORF (Austria) and CBC (Canada).
-Their work has been exhibited at the Saatchi Gallery, Tate Modern, Beaconsfield Gallery, Space Gallery, National Gallery, (in London), Surrey Art Gallery (Canada), ZKM (Germany) and the Kashi Art Gallery (India).
+Their work has won international prizes, and been exhibited at the Saatchi Gallery, Tate Modern, Beaconsfield Gallery, Space Gallery, National Gallery (in London), Surrey Art Gallery (Canada), ZKM (Germany) and the Kashi Art Gallery (India) amongst many others.
 CRiSAP was awarded the 2011 Sir Misha Black Award for Innovation in Design Education.

 To encourage the broadening and deepening of the discursive context in which sound arts is practised